ShivanS93/100-days-of-code/r1-log.md

 Working on Day 12 of the https://linuxupskillchallenge.org.
 I learned about using Firezilla and SFTP to move files between my machine and the remote server.
 Then, I worked on Django documentation on creating a poll app.

+### R1D33

+Working on Day 13 of the https://linuxupskillchallenge.org, where I learned about setting permission for particular file types.
+I also did some Django looking at views system.